GoCarrot/teak-unity-cleanroom/README.md

 This assumes that the iOS, Android and Unity repositories are located in `../teak-ios`, `../teak-android`, and `../teak-unity` respectively.

+### upm
+Resets the cleanroom and configures the build to install the Teak SDK from Teak's UPM git repository.

 ### import ###
 Imports the Teak SDK located in the current directory, and then imports the Prime31 plugin or the UnityIAP plugin and additionally the Facebook SDK plugin.

-By default it will import the UnityIAP plugin and the Facebook SDK plugin.
+By default it will import the UnityIAP plugin, the Facebook SDK plugin, and the bundled FirebaseMessaging.unitypackage.

 You can control what is used with the following environment variables:

 * `USE_UNITY_IAP` with 'true' or 'false' defaults to 'true'
 * `USE_PRIME31` with 'true' or 'false' defaults to 'false'
-* `FACEBOOK_SDK_VERSION` with a specific Facebook SDK for Unity version, defaults to '7.18.0'
+* `FACEBOOK_SDK_VERSION` with a specific Facebook SDK for Unity version, defaults to '16.0.1'
+* `USE_FACEBOOK` with 'true' or 'false' to control if Facebook is in the build, defaults to true

 ### config ###
 Configures the build, there are subcommands to this, but you should just be using `config:all`.